 And when I was not sleeping…

-The crew we seemingly friendly and engaging, but with a full load of a 757, were extremely busy through the flight.
+The crew we seemingly friendly and engaging, but with a full load of a 757, were extremely busy throughout the flight.

 Somewhere over Massachusetts